ipfs-inactive/blog/content/post/086-ipfs-in-opera-for-android.md

 As we hinted in our previous post about [IPFS in web browsers](https://blog.ipfs.io/2019-10-08-ipfs-browsers-update/), IPFS support in the Opera web browser has been in development for some time.

-Today, **Opera for Android 57** is live in the Google Play Store with default support for IPFS!
+Today, **Opera for Android 57** is live in the Google Play Store with default support for IPFS with a native handler for `ipfs://` addresses that redirects to the HTTP gateway of your choosing!
 [Install Opera Android with IPFS now](https://play.google.com/store/apps/details?id=com.opera.browser).

 [![Screenshot of Opera for Android in the Google Play Store, linked to the URL of that page](/img/086-ipfs-in-opera-for-android/opera-android-play-store.png)](https://play.google.com/store/apps/details?id=com.opera.browser)

 This release is a huge leap forward for the IPFS project, with a couple of important milestones:

-* This is the first time IPFS is *enabled by default*, right out of the box, in a production release of a major web browser.
+* This is the first time IPFS features are *enabled by default*, right out of the box, in a production release of a major web browser.
-* This is the first time IPFS is able to be used directly as an *addressable protocol* in a production release of a mainstream web browser.
-You can type ipfs:// in the address bar, and Opera for Android will load the provided content address!
+* This is the first time IPFS is implemented as an *addressable protocol* in a production release of a mainstream web browser.
+You can type ipfs:// in the address bar, and Opera for Android will load the provided content address.
-* This is the first *mobile* web browser that is shipping IPFS support in a production release, easing access to decentralized content on the devices used by most internet users around the world.
+* This is the first *mobile* web browser that is shipping IPFS features in a production release, easing access to decentralized content on the devices used by most internet users around the world.

 This is not just a win for IPFS, but for the distributed web, peer-to-peer, and the idea of content addressability:

 *For the first time, a major web browser does not ask the user to specify which server the content should be fetched from.*

-This is a paradigmatic change in the network architecture of the web!
-This type of bold experimentation by companies like Opera advances our goal of truly putting users in control of their experience on the internet.
+IPFS and other peer-to-peer protocols are a paradigmatic change to the network architecture of the web - full integration into browsers and web platform will be a very long road.
+While this type of integration is not a *full* node, it is this type of bold experimentation by companies like Opera that advances our goal of truly putting users in control of their experience on the internet.

 ## Using IPFS in Opera for Android